 1. Takumi-Tei – At Takumi-Tei, the beauty of Japan is also in its cuisine, providing guests with one of the most immersive, personal dining experiences ever.
 Japanese-inspired dishes like braised wagyu beef, roasted duck, maki sushi and yuzu cheesecake fill the menu.
 While we are over the top about the Japanese Culture, anyone who dines here will feel the authenticity of the Japanese service and cuisine.

-Dining here is almost ceremonial in its presentation and service.
+Dining at this signature sit-down restaurant is almost ceremonial in its presentation and service.
 Each room is designed with a natural element: earth, wind, water, fire and wood.
 Every area features beautiful, handcrafted works of art honoring the element that brought it to life.
 While this type of dining experience may sound a little out of the average diners comfort zone, we can promise that you’ll feel very welcomed and enjoy a peaceful, tasteful culinary experience.
 Located in the Japan Pavilion at Epcot theme park.

 0. Victoria & Alberts – For those of you wondering why we left off Orlando’s only AAA 5-Diamond Award-winning restaurant Victoria & Alberts, we have not!
 It’s in a class all its own and will probably always remain there.
 The reason we separate it is Victoria and Alberts requires some serious planning and is certainly not a place that park goers would just “drop in” and decide to try.